lusingander/serie/README.md

 ### User command

 The User command feature allows you to execute custom external commands.
-You can display the output of commands like `git diff` in a dedicated view, or execute commands like branch deletion in the background.
+You can display the output of commands like `git diff` in a dedicated view, execute commands like branch deletion in the background, or run interactive commands like `vim` by suspending the application.

 For details on how to set commands, see [User Command](https://lusingander.github.io/serie/features/user-command.html).